filizkrdg/S-type.est/README.md

 ```

 ## References
-- Sazak, M., & Mutlu, B. (2023).
+- Sazak, M. and Mutlu, B. (2023).
 Comparison of the Robust Methods in the General Linear Regression Model.

 ## Contact
 For any questions please contact: